Dublin Jerome High School

 Dublin Jerome High School is a public high school located in Dublin, Ohio, northwest of Columbus, Ohio.
 It is the newest of the three high schools in the Dublin City Schools district.
 Jerome opened for its first year during the 2004–2005 school year.
 Though located in the southeast tip of Union County, Dublin Jerome primarily serves students in parts of Franklin County and Delaware County.
 Jerome's mascot is the Celtic Warrior.
 Jerome was ranked number 143 in the Newsweek top high school rankings in 2013.
 In 2010 and 2021, Jerome was honored as a Blue Ribbon School by the US Department of Education.

 Dublin Jerome is no longer an IB world school.
 Students wishing to participate in the IB program must go to Emerald Campus.

-In 2020, U.S. News & World Report ranked Dublin Jerome as the #352 best public high school in the United States, and the #9 best public high school in Ohio.
+In 2024, U.S. News & World Report ranked Dublin Jerome as the #389 best public high school in the United States, and the #12 best public high school in Ohio.

 It is also Dublin City Schools first school to open in Union County.

+Attendance boundary

+In addition to portions of Dublin, the school's boundary covers: Shawnee Hills in Delaware County, as well as the portion of New California census-designated place that is in the Dublin school district.

 Music Programs

 Marching Band

 The band was formed in 2004 when the school first opened.
 The Band has received a 'I' Superior rating at the Ohio Music Education Association (OMEA) state finals for its entire existence (2004–Present).
+They have received this score at the Buckeye Invitational, hosted by the Ohio State University's marching band, in 2011, 2013, 2016, and 2018.
 Their highest score in OMEA competition is currently 281.45 scored during the 2019 season at Thomas Worthington High School.
-Their second highest score earned in 2018 was a 280.05!
-They have received this score at the Buckeye Invitational, hosted by the Ohio State University's marching band, in 2011, 2013, 2016, 2018.
+Their second highest score, earned in 2018, was a 280.05.
+Their third highest score, earned in 2013, was a 277.75.